Journalist and author Rob Evans explains how the story of this political policing scandal has unravelled.

 As the covert operation began to unravel in recent years, a large number of undercover officers were exposed, revealing how they had behaved while using their fake identities.

-At least 20 of the undercover officers deceived women into intimate, sexual relationships.
+More than 20 of the undercover officers deceived women into intimate, sexual relationships.

 The women had no idea that they were having relationships with men who were police spies.
 Some of the undercover officers had relationships with more than one woman during their undercover missions.